Sex, Drugs & Science Podcast

 The Stigma & Health Inequities Lab hosts the Sex, Drugs, & Science Podcast.
 We interview your favorite sex and drugs scientists about what they study and why.
 Each week features an interview with a scientist studying topics such as: pornography, opioids, HIV, harm reduction, and others.
 Co-hosted by Valerie Earnshaw and Carly Hill with help from the UD Stigma Lab.

 Download, subscribe, and let us know what you think.
 Follow @sexdrugsscience on Instagram for updates.
+Learn about our origin story in this UDaily article.

 Dr. Carmen Logie is the Canada Research Chair in Global Health Equity and Social Justice with Marginalized Populations at the University of Toronto.
 Valerie and Carly talk with her about partnering with communities globally on HIV research.
 Carmen pushes back on research that paints LGBT people as “sad and risky”, advises that we “only get what we ask for” in our work, and grapples with telling stories that document structural oppression while also highlighting individual agency and resilience.
 Valerie and Carly vow to get fluevogs before their next professional presentations.